Slow cooker beef satay

 4 hrs 30 mins

 Packed with tender New Zealand beef, vegetables and a rich creamy peanut sauce, this meal will be a new weekly dish in your household.
-It is just 10 mins prep, then you let the slow cooker do the work!
+It is just ten minutes prep, then you let the slow cooker do the work!
 It's perfect for meal prep or feeding a crowd.

 What we love about this recipe is that you can also add whatever vegetables you have in your fridge or freezer.
-Don't throw out that limp broccoli, ratty onion, or wrinkly carrot!
+Don't throw out that limp broccoli, ratty onion, or wrinkly carrot but add them in here!

 Ingredients